scottyrydr/tsp-prices/README.md

 You must first navigate to the TSP website using a browser of your choice, manually retrieve the desired share price history and click the appropriate button to download that as a CSV from the TSP website.
-Then you execute the tsp-prices program with the "-f <filename.csv>" command (with the correct name of the downloaded CSV file).
+Then you execute the tsp-prices program with the "-f <filename.csv>" option (with the correct name of the downloaded CSV file).
 The program will transform the information in the CSV file into one or more CSV files in the correct format for Quicken.